baicaiking0422/projectsmjc/README.md

 The implementation is as what we designed in our proposal.
 All the features are fully implemented in our aspect.

 #Additional features
 The message part, where seller and buyer can communicate with each other.
-What's more, we have the rating feature which buyer can rate for the item they purchase.
+What's more, we have the rating feature which buyer can rate for the item they purchase.# projectsmjc